 You can see why: being an Alexander technique teacher, reflexologist or massage therapist is all about caring for others in a relaxing setting.

-Just imagine how chilled yoga teachers must be!
+And just imagine how chilled yoga teachers must be!